CSC207-UofT/course-project-group-047-1/phase1/design_document.md

 anther class called **"GroceryInventory"**, so we combined these two classes in pull request 22, which also helped us to adhere to Single Responsibility Principle.
 We also tried to shorten long methods, for example in pull request 46 we extracted a method from another method in **"Main"** class.
-We also documented every method and class in our program to ensure that anyone can understand what our codes are doing
+Our **"Main"** class involves user inputs and switching cases which makes it hard to test, but still our tests managed to cover most of our methods.
+We also documented every method and class in our program to ensure that anyone can understand what our codes are doing.

 \
 Progress report: